Is a Caregiver Taking Advantage of or Abusing Your Loved One?

 If you suspect that your parent’s caregiver is engaging in one or more of the acts above, you will certainly want to take action as soon as possible.
 Elder abuse is a serious crime, and no one deserves to be taken advantage of or exploited in their later years.

-The Law Offices of Kreisher & Gregorowicz provides legal assistance to the Bloomsburg and Columbia County.
+Kreisher Marshall & Associates, LLC provides legal assistance to the Bloomsburg and Columbia County.
 Our elder law attorneys aim to obtain justice for all of our clients.
 Call us today at (570) 784-5211 to discuss the details of your case.